Cisco-Talos/clamav-documentation/src/faq/faq-troubleshoot.md

 ## I get this error when running FreshClam: _ERROR: Connection with ??? failed_ .
 What shall I do?

 Either your dns servers are not working or you are blocking port 53/tcp.
-You should manually check that you can resolve hostnames with:
+You should manually check that you can resolve host names with:

 ```bash
 host database.clamav.net